-- 1. Attach your display to the appropriate port, and turn it on. - Press the ## + P (or Fn + F7) key combination. - 3.
-Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - 4.
+- 1. Attach your external display(s) to the appropriate port, and turn it(them) on. - 2.
+Press the # + P key combination. - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - 4.
 You can also click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.